shwi6838/ATLS-4360-Projects/README.md

 # Projects for Web Development

 This is my projects for my Web Development Class.
-There are 3 Projects.
+There are 2 Projects.
+The second one is at https://github.com/SpurSlicer/Front-End-Web-Dev-Project-2/tree/main

 ## Project 1